tebl/C64-XUM1541-II/README.md

 d64copy.exe 8 disk.d64
 ```

-**WARNING!** A quick note on the hardware itself is that there is a recommended way of unplugging and plugging in cables, mainly to never do so with the power supplied to it.
+**WARNING!** A quick note on the hardware itself is that there is a recommended way of unplugging and plugging in cables - mainly, you should never do so while any of it is powered on.
 Commodore 64s and their associated hardware is slowly going extinct like the disks we're trying to archive, so please handle them with the care they deserve!

 # Schematic
 The supplied KiCad files should be sufficient as both a schematic and as a  starting point for ordering PCBs (basically you could just zip the contents of the export folder and upload that on a fabrication site), the schematic is also available in [PDF-format](https://github.com/tebl/C64-XUM1541/raw/master/documentation/schematic/C64%20XUM1541.pdf) and this is what you'll need to print and work your way through this things don't work as expected after assembly.